Density of Elliptic Curves over Number Fields with Prescribed Torsion Subgroups: Introduction

 On the other hand, there are several partial answers to the questions~\ref{que1}--\ref{que3} in terms of small degrees of a given number field $K$ over $\bbq$.
-In \cite{Gu21}, Gužvić has given a good summary of the related results under various conditions.
-In particular, if we let $d=[K:\bbq]$, then for $d=2$, some weakened answers to \ref{que1}--\ref{que3} are given.
-In particular, Kemku-Momose \cite{Kenku_Momose} and Kamienny \cite{Kamienny} have given possible isomorphic classes of the torsion subgroup of an elliptic curve defined over a quadratic number field.
+In \cite{Gu21}, Gu{\v z}vi{\` c} has given a good summary of the related results under various conditions.
+In particular, if we let $d=[K:\bbq]$, then for~$d=2$, some weakened answers to \ref{que1}--\ref{que3} are given.
+In particular, Kenku-Momose \cite{Kenku_Momose} and Kamienny \cite{Kamienny} have given possible isomorphic classes of the torsion subgroup of an elliptic curve defined over a quadratic number field.
 For $3\leq d\leq 6$, the lists of all possible and realizable isomorphic classes $\mathscr{T}$ of groups such that there are infinitely many elliptic curves $E$ over some number fields $K$ of degree $d$ with $E(K)_{\tors}\cong \mathscr{T}$ are given \cite[Theorem~3.4]{J3} for $d=3$, \cite[Theorem~3.6]{J4} for $d=4$, and \cite[Theorem~1.1]{DS56} for $d=5, 6$.
 Moreover, they have proved that for each $d=3,4,5,6$, if an abelian group $\mathscr{T}$ is in their list, then so are the subgroups of $\mathscr{T}$.

-As a generalization of Theorem~\ref{old_Harron_Snowden} to an arbitrary number field $K$, Bruin and Najman in \cite{Bruin_Najman} considered elliptic curves with all level structures of the torsion subgroup $G$ such that the corresponding modular curves over $K$ satisfy certain conditions, and counted how many such elliptic curves have the $G$-level structure for each subgroup $G \subseteq \operatorname{GL}_{2}(\bbz/N\bbz)$.
-More precisely, under the certain assumptions on the weights $\omega$ of the moduli stalks of such elliptic curves and their `reduced degrees' $e(G)$, they proved that there exists a constant $\delta_{G}$ depending on $\omega$ and $e(G)$ such that Note that since this constant $\delta_G$ depends on the weights and the reduced degrees, it is not clear whether $\delta_G$ increases or not as $G$ gets bigger, so the answer to \ref{que4} over all number fields cannot be deduced directly by this result.
+As a generalization of Theorem~\ref{thm:old_Harron_Snowden} to an arbitrary number field $K$, Bruin and Najman~\cite{Bruin_Najman} considered elliptic curves with all level structures of the torsion subgroup~$G$ such that the corresponding modular curves over $K$ satisfy certain conditions, and counted how many such elliptic curves have the $G$-level structure for each subgroup $G \subseteq \GL{N}$.
+More precisely, under the certain assumptions on the weights $\omega$ of the moduli stacks of such elliptic curves and their `reduced degrees' $e(G)$, they proved that there exists a constant $\delta_{G,K}$ depending on~$\omega$ and $e(G)$ such that

+Note that since this constant $\delta_{G,K}$ depends on the weights and the reduced degrees, it is not clear whether $\delta_{G,K}$ increases or not as $G$ gets bigger, so the answer to \ref{que4} over all number fields cannot be deduced directly by this result.
+We give more explanation about this in Remark~\ref{remark:oldresult}.